NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-3. Now, let's write our first function to computethe wind chill factor.
+3. Now, let's write our first function to compute the wind chill factor.
 We'll add this function to the bottom of the file.

    .. code-block:: python